democraftmc/Phytlas/README.md

 </div>

 ## 🚀 Introduction
 **Pythlas** is a Minecraft: Java edition to Minecraft: Bedrock edition ressource pack converter.
-It uses the mappings provided by [Geyser]() to fill the gaps between the two editions (see more bellow).
+It uses the mappings provided by [Geyser](https://geysermc.org/) to fill the gaps between the two editions (see more bellow).

+Pythlas is a open source project driven by the ocmmunity.
+If you want to suppor devopment, consider [sponsoring us](https://github.com/sponsors/Funasitien) or [donate trough ko-fi](https://ko-fi.com/funasitien).

 ## ✨ Features